Here’s a scenario for you: you do your due diligence as an aquarist and enjoy a happy aquarium for some time.

 3. Change a portion of the contaminated water.

-The quickest way to rid your aquarium of pollution is to exchange a portion of its water.
+The quickest way to rid your aquarium of the pollution from a dead fish is to exchange a portion of its water.

 Cleaning the whole tank is not necessary, but you’ll want to remove what contaminants may have leached into the water.

-Following the results of your test kit, you should be able to estimate how much water needs to be changed.
+Following the results of the water test you performed in step 2, you should be able to estimate how much water needs to be changed.